 “We would like to thank the community for their feedback, and will use this information to have a collaborative renaming process that ensures the comments received will help guide our next steps,” said Chair Eckert.

-Students, staff, parents and the wider community will have the opportunity to provide suggestions for a new school name in the next phase.
+Students, staff, parents in the school community will have the opportunity to provide suggestions for a new school name in the next phase.
 More information to follow in the Fall.